wurmlab/genomicscourse/2016-SIB/practicals/reference_genome/assembly.md

         ├── [336K]  reads.pe2_fastqc.html
         ├── [405K]  reads.pe2_fastqc.zip
         └── [ 126]  WHATIDID.txt

-5 directories, 7 files
 ```

-We recommend that you keep a log of your commands in a `WHATIDID.txt` file in each directory.

-What does the FASTQC report tell you? ([you can check the documentation to understand what each plot means](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/)).
-Based on these results, decide whether and how much to trim from the beginning and end of sequences.
+What does the FASTQC report tell you? ([the documentation clarifies what each plot means](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/)).
+Decide whether and how much to trim from the beginning and end of sequences.
+What else might you want to do?

 ### Trimming